darksidemilk/FogApi/docs/about_FogApi.md

 Unless you filter a get with a json body it will return all the results into a powershell object.
 That object is easy to work with to create other commands.
 Note: Full Pipeline support will come at a later time i.e.

- `$hosts = Get-FogObject -Type Object -CoreObject Host `# calls get on http://fog-server/fog/host to list all hosts Now you can search all your hosts for the one or ones you're looking for with powershell maybe you want to find all the hosts with 'IT' in the name  (note '?' is an alias for Where-Object) `$ITHosts = $hosts.hosts | ? name -match 'IT';`
+ `$hosts = Get-FogObject -Type Object -CoreObject Host `

+  Does a GET call on [http://fog-server/fog/host](http://fog-server/fog/host) to list all hosts Now you can search all your hosts for the one or ones you're looking for with powershell. maybe you want to find all the hosts with 'IT' in the name  (note '?' is an alias for Where-Object) `$ITHosts = $hosts.hosts | ? name -match 'IT';`